WACHS placement opportunities

 Click here to learn more about RAPTOR (PDF).

 See the Application process for junior doctors for further information on how to apply for RAPTOR One.
-Applications for the 2025 program have closed.
+Applications for the 2026 program open 24 March 2025 and close 14 April 2025.

 Basic Physician Training – Adult Internal Medicine with the Royal Australasian College of Physicians